-- Implement local government election changes in time to be used for the November 2014 local government elections. - 5.
-Work with the sport and cultural-development communities to make recommendations on how we can better provide provincial support to these organizations recognizing that we remain in a very difficult financial position. - 7.
-Work with the Federation of Independent Schools Association, review and provide options for improvement and support educational choice for students and parents in British Columbia. - Provide options for the provision of online textbooks for parents to assist their children with homework in the K-12 sector. - 9.
-Implement the \$563 million seismic upgrade program to ensure our educational facilities can protect those learning and working in the event of a major earthquake in our province. - Fully implement and build on the resources allocated for arts education committed in Balanced Budget 2013. - Work with the ministries of Jobs, Tourism and Skills Training and Advanced Education to ensure seamless transitions to the workforce for students who choose apprenticeship or other post-secondary training programs for those entering the trades.
+- 7. Work with the Federation of Independent Schools Association, review and provide options for improvement and support educational choice for students and parents in British Columbia. - 8.
+Provide options for the provision of online textbooks for parents to assist their children with homework in the K-12 sector. - 9.
+Implement the \$563 million seismic upgrade program to ensure our educational facilities can protect those learning and working in the event of a major earthquake in our province. - Fully implement and build on the resources allocated for arts education committed in Balanced Budget 2013. - 11.
+Work with the ministries of Jobs, Tourism and Skills Training and Advanced Education to ensure seamless transitions to the workforce for students who choose apprenticeship or other post-secondary training programs for those entering the trades.